dreamorosi/serverless-semantic-search-hashnode/README.md

 ServerlessWebhookApiStack.distribution = https://dkzum3j6x4pzr.cloudfront.net
 ```

-Copy the URL and go back to the Hashnode settings page.
+Copy the URL and go back to the Hashnode webhook settings page.
 Paste the URL in the "URL" field and make sure the events of type `post_*` are selected, then click on the "Save" button.

 Congratulations!
 You have successfully deployed the semantic search engine and connected it to your Hashnode blog 🎉!